Jasonseah/hackernews_flutter_example/README.md

-# hackernews_flutter_example
+# Hackernews Flutter
-an example of how to build a hacker news app by using flutter
+an example of how to build a hackernews app by using flutter